gsinghjay/rust-wasm-calc/README.md

 ## Overview

 Rust WASM Calculator is a WebAssembly calculator application.
 It is built using Rust and Bootstrap 5.
-The project follows test-driven development practices.
+The project follows test-driven development practices and SOLID principles.

 ## 🚀 Quick Start